 Similarly, these foods have their individual biological values, etc. All these parameters together ascertain the quality of protein present in a particular food.

 Whey and Egg proteins are considered the best protein foods based on the quality of protein present in them.

 Below are some protein-rich vegetarian foods found in India, which should be added to regular vegan diets:

-1. Cow’s Milk and Milk Products: Cow’s milk besides being an excellent source of good quality protein, is enriched with calcium, CLA, phosphorous and various other nutrients.
+Cow’s milk, besides being an excellent source of good quality protein, is enriched with calcium, CLA, phosphorus and various other nutrients.
 It is low in fat in contrast to buffalo’s milk.
 Various milk products include Cottage Cheese, Buttermilk, Curd, Cheddar/Mozzarella Cheese, yogurt, etc. These are extremely beneficial for muscle gain regime when consumed as per individual requirements.

 Other soy foods are:

 - Tofu: 100 g provides 6-8 g of protein